 Please do not hesitate to contact me, I will try and do whatever I can do to help.

-Areas of responsibility: Company Secretary; BSHA Southern Spring Show (Director); Assistant Dope Testing Officer
+Areas of responsibility: Company Secretary; BSHA Southern Spring Show (Show Director); National Championship Show ( Asst.
+Show Director); Dope Testing Steward.

 David spent his formative years in North Lincolnshire and moved to Northamptonshire when appointed Manager of Weatherbys Chase (now The Point-to-Point Company).